 Curriculum for First Year 2018/19 and 2019/20

 On commencement in September students will undertake standardised tests in Maths and English.
 The information derived from these tests together with Passport information from primary schools and STEN scores in 6th class will give the school management a good understanding of the educational needs of new students.

 Classes are generally organised into mix ability groupings unless there is a decided advantage in another form of organisation.
 All subject teachers agree a common programme of topics in each subject and agree assessment timing and content.
 Each class group will be able to sit the same major examinations.
 The timetable for each year is finalised in late August.

-Subject teacher groups decide on appropriate textbooks, and main points to be highlighted in 1st year programme before the end of May.
+Subject-teacher groups decide on the appropriate textbooks, and main points to be highlighted in 1st year programme before the end of May.
 The timetabling needs for the subjects are subsequently agreed between subject teachers and principal.

 Progress on the first-year programme and its outcomes should be evaluated by subject teachers as part of subject teacher meetings which will be held periodically during the year.
 In subjects where there is a higher / ordinary class, the results at the end of the first year will be indicative (but not necessarily conclusive) with regard to any allocation to ordinary level in second year.
 Parents will be consulted early in second year about any changes in subject level by a student.
 Parents will get feedback on student progress after the October mid-term exams and after the January mid-year exams.

-There is a class division for higher and ordinary levels in Irish, English and Maths when required (but not in first year).
-All other subjects are taught at the highest existing level in mixed ability classes.
-In general, at Junior Cycle, a student will be required to do all the subjects on offer (allowing for the limited choice offered), unless there are special circumstances pertaining (e.g. special educational needs require that he do less subjects).
+There is a class division for higher and ordinary levels in Irish, English and Maths if or when required (but not in first year).
+All other subjects are taught at the higher level (now common level) in mixed ability classes.
+In general, at Junior Cycle, a student will be required to do all the subjects on offer, unless there are special circumstances pertaining (e.g. special educational needs require that he do less subjects).